The Truth will Surface

-For filmmaker Rob Stewart, exploring sharks began as an underwater adventure.
-What it turned into was a beautiful and dangerous life journey into the balance of life on earth.
-Driven by passion fed from a life-long fascination with sharks, Stewart debunks historical stereotypes and media depictions of sharks as bloodthirsty, man-eating monsters and reveals the reality of sharks as pillars in the evolution of the seas.
+For filmmaker Rob Stewart, discovering sharks began as an underwater adventure.
+It soon became a beautiful and dangerous life journey into the balance of life on earth.
+Driven by a passion fed by a life-long fascination with sharks, Stewart debunks historical stereotypes and media depictions of sharks as bloodthirsty, man-eating monsters and reveals the reality of sharks as pillars in the evolution of the seas.

 Notes on the film...